 For this reason, I decided to list all PrestaShop weaknesses I experienced in 9+ years of working in a PrestaShop agency.
-Please don’t get me wrong - PrestaShop is a fantastic platform.
-However, you will find such complaints with every single system you choose anyway.
+Please don’t get me wrong – PrestaShop is a fantastic platform.
+However, you will find many complaints with every single system you choose anyway.

 - No Official PrestaShop Support (Or They Won’t Reply You)